AlyssaBhag/college-assignments/SemesterFour/README.md

 - Utilizes **Express, Local Storage, API interactions, and Middleware** for smooth functionality.
 - Features stock management tools for adding, deleting, and modifying records.

-### 🏛 COBOL Assignments
-This section showcases selected COBOL assignments, demonstrating:
-- Key concepts and structured programming techniques.
-- Includes images of reports generated from the assignments.
-- *(Note: None of the entire assignments are included to uphold academic integrity.)*